 Carbon footprint reduction

-Sustainable travel is the top trend of 2023 travel predictions, but also something you should adopt anyways.
+Sustainable travel is the top trend of 2023 travel predictions, and the key aspect of the aviation industry development, but also something you should adopt anyways.
 It starts with these easy tips and tricks to making your next trip Earth-friendly.

 10 best ways to reduce carbon footprint while traveling

 Transportation is one of the key contributors to carbon emissions when traveling.
 Besides cars, planes are the biggest offenders; just one transatlantic flight releases 1,6 tons of CO2!
 Even Bigfoot would be envious of the carbon footprint of flying.

 Flights are sometimes the only practical option to reach a certain destination.
 If that’s the case, consider choosing airlines that have a clear commitment to sustainable operations and even their own carbon offset programs (a hidden fee that is actually doing some good).

 If possible, fly newer planes that are usually more fuel-efficient.
 Single-aisle aircraft is your best pick.

 Connecting flights may sometimes be cheaper than direct ones, but if you can swing it, try to avoid layovers.

 If you can organize your life in a way that you can take fewer longer trips, that’s always better than many shorter ones.
 Personally, I prefer traveling for up to half a year at a time.
 This may require one intercontinental flight, but once you’re in Thailand for instance, Cambodia or Laos is just a bus ride away.
 Flying from and back to your original country for every destination is the least green way of exploring the world.
 Combining more destinations in one trip is beneficial both for your wallet and for your transportation carbon emissions.